KVLNK12305/Car-Rental-Website/README.md

 * Access information about rental pricing and policies

 We welcome your interest in our project!
 Feel free to explore the codebase and let us know if you have any questions.
+This is a beginner-friendly project, is completely based on front-end development only.

+# Technologies Used:
+* HTML
+* CSS
+* JS
+* Node JS
+* Electron